JoaoLuizP/Automation/README.md

-# Automation
+# Automação de Vendas
-A repository for automation projects in Python...
+A sales automation repository from an excel file, but it can be any file..